gvtsch/gvtsch.github.io/content/Blog/2022-12-30-Weak_ai_strong_ai_expertsystems.md

 Weak AI is basically an algorithm.
 In many cases, it is admittedly a very complex algorithm, but weak AI has no consciousness of its own and cannot demonstrate understanding.
 It is often trained and used to recognize patterns or search through very large amounts of data.
 Weak AI performs complex, repetitive tasks that can be precisely specified.

-In our everyday lives, we encounter weak AI in text and image recognition (efor exampla traffic sign recognition in cars), speech recognition (chatbots, Alexa, Siri, etc.), navigation systems, advertising and product recommendations (Amazon, Google, Netflix, etc.), predictive maintenance, and so on and so forth.
+In our everyday lives, we encounter weak AI in text and image recognition (for example traffic sign recognition in cars), speech recognition (chatbots, Alexa, Siri, etc.), navigation systems, advertising and product recommendations (Amazon, Google, Netflix, etc.), predictive maintenance, and so on and so forth.
 Almost every AI you can imagine that is used today (outside of the cinema screen and science fiction) is weak AI.

 ## Strong AI